pivotal/docs-tap/getting-started/how-to-guides.md

 # How-to guides

-The articles in this section walk you through important tasks to getting started with Tanzu Application Platform.
+The articles in this section walk you through important tasks in getting started with Tanzu Application Platform.
 They include:

 - [Develop your first application on Tanzu Application Platform](develop-first-app.md)
 - [Work with your new application](work-with-new-app.md)